 - Pierced or latticed windows allowing the light inside the Chalukyan temple.

-- Intricately carved doorjambs with bottom panel showing people, who could be rulers of the time or patrons of temples or subsidiary deities, standing.
+- Intricately carved doorjambs with a bottom panel showing people, who could be rulers of the time or patrons of temples or subsidiary deities, standing.

 - Missing Shikhara but still, a practicing temple as deities are intact.

 Interestingly the houses around both these Chalukyan temples too had very beautifully carved wooden doorjambs.
 Every house had a different color and style placed perfectly around a strong wooden doorjamb that looked more like the foundation of the house than an entrance.

 You only have to visualize India of 10-11th CE when all these Chalukyan temples would have been at their best.
 And not surrounded by so many other structures.

 Recommend you to read following travel blog on Places to visit in Hubli-Dharwad & nearby.